nicolehaugen79/StickerApp/README.md

   - Stores the Docker secret that is needed by Kunernetes to deploy images from the registry.

 3. Create the pipeline and add the script.
-Under New Item, enter a name and choose to create Pipeline.
-After the below settings are configured, save the Pipeline changes.
+To do this, under New Item, enter a name and choose to create Pipeline.
-In the pipeline's configuration, make the following changes:
+In the pipeline's configuration, save the following changes:
 * In the General section, check the GitHub project and add the url to the Sticker App repo.
 * In the Build Triggers section, check the GitHub hook trigger for GITScm polling.
 * In the Pipeline section, add the jenkins-script\ci-pipeline.groovy script located within Sticker App repo.
 You can either copy and paste the script into Jenkins or configure to load the script from SCM.